IUS-CS/c346-34515-fa22-project-perpetualmotionsquad/doc/minutes.md

 5      | As a user, I want to put in my departure airport, arrival, and/or date to get a list of flights 5      | As a user, I want to put in my flight number and look up information on my flight.
 3      | As a user, I want to be able to view the home page on my phone.
+1      | As a user, I want a visually pleasing homepage